 Currency: Mexican Peso.
 1 USD =19 MXN at the present time

-Borders: On the north side the Mexican frontiers border with The United States of California, Arizona, New Mexico, and Texas for a total of 3,141 km.
+Borders: On the north side, the Mexican frontiers border the United States of California, Arizona, New Mexico, and Texas, which covers a total of 3,141 km.
 In the south, Mexico shares borders with Guatemala for 962km and Belize for 250 km.

-Tallest mountain in Mexico: Pico de Orizaba 5.636 mt in the state of Veracruz.
+The tallest mountain in Mexico is Pico de Orizaba, 5.636 mt in the state of Veracruz.

 Total area almost 2,000,000 square kilometres (770,000 sq mi)